ddh0/easy-llama/README.md

 >>>
 ```

-easy-llama is designed to be as simple as possible to use, at the expense of some functionality.
-It is a layer of abstraction over [llama-cpp-python](https://github.com/abetlen/llama-cpp-python), which itself provides the Python bindings for the underlying [llama.cpp](https://github.com/ggerganov/llama.cpp) library.
+easy-llama's purpose is to make use of **on-device large language models (LLMs) as easily as possible**.
+It is a layer of abstraction over [llama-cpp-python](https://github.com/abetlen/llama-cpp-python), which itself provides the Python bindings for the underlying [llama.cpp](https://github.com/ggerganov/llama.cpp) project.

 ## Features
 - [x] Automatic arbitrary context length extension